wzamites/react-portfolio/README.md

-# William Zamites's Portfolio
+# Github to Portfolio

-My personal site meant to feature my work in music and software development.
+This setup is meant to be able to take ANY github username, display the repositories, and be able to filter by language or technology used.

 ## Getting Started